lohanidamodar/react_lessons/readme.md

     - Use create-react-app to create new react project (`create-react-app first_react_app`)
     - Run your react app created using create-react-app (`npm start`)
     - Understand the basic structure of react app created using create-react-app

+7. Lesson 7 (Conditional rendering)

+    In this lesson you will learn to
+    - render or hide an item based on conditions
+    - use two kinds of ternary operator to conditionally render items in components